-In addition to the President, the structure of the Senate includes a Vice President, Chief of Staff, Civic Engagement Commissioner, Inclusion and Awareness Commissioner, Director of Campus Activities Board, Treasurer, and Comptroller.
+In addition to the President, the structure of the Senate includes a Vice President, Chief of Staff, Civic Engagement Commissioner, Advocacy & Awareness Commissioner, Diversity & Inclusion Commissioner, Sustainability Commissioner, Director of Campus Activities Board, Treasurer, and Comptroller.
 Standing committees organized under the commission structure function to provide educational programs, speakers, films, religious activities, representation in the processes of academic and social policy changes, social events, and other services.

-Through other special committees Senate provides support for activities such as Homecoming, publishes the student newspaper and literary magazine, supports improvements in dining services, operates Titan TV, and seeks to inform the campus community about contemporary issues.
+Also, Senate provides support for activities including the student newspaper and literary magazine, supports improvements in dining services, and seeks to inform the campus community about contemporary issues.
 The Senate allots funds to registered student organizations.

 Representatives on faculty and All-University committees are selected through means established by the Senate.
 Most campus committees and advisory groups feature student representation.
-Among the more important of these are the All-University Judiciary Committee, the Curriculum Council, the Student Life Committee, and the Academic Appeals Board.
+Among the more important of these are the All-University Judiciary Committee, the Curriculum Council, and the Academic Appeals Board.
 Students enjoy full voting privileges in these four groups.